Finding Skype Collaborators

 Is there a place where/or resources of teachers who would like to match up with another classroom somewhere in the U.S. to Skype/talk online about history topics?

 The site, ePals: Where Learners Connect, describes itself as the "Internet's largest global community of connected classrooms" and, indeed, it offers a vast array of options for collaborating with classrooms and homeschoolers in the United States and around the world on projects, discussions, and communication.
-Enter Skype in the key word search field located on the right of either the Find a Classroom or Find Project pages, and numerous opportunities for first contact appear in the search results.
+Enter Skype in the key word search field and numerous opportunities for first contact appear in the search results.

 And to help you plan your Skype sessions, don't miss the Around the World with 80 Schools project.
 This blog from Instructional Technologist Silvia Tolisano, gives detailed information about innovative Skype conferences in elementary school—including details on technical preparation, discussion content, and student preparation.